bevyengine/bevy/examples/README.md

 Or build it with Android Studio.

-After compiling and linking you can build and test it in your android project.
+Then you can test it in your android project.

 #### About `libc++_shared.so`